Does Verizon Throttle Data? (And How You Can Stop This Easily)

 Curious whether your ISP is slowing you down?
 Here’s how to check if Verizon is throttling Internet speed.

 - Track data usage.
-Check if you’ve reached your data cap or usage limit as outlined in your plan details.
-If you have and your speed suddenly drops, it might be due to throttling.
+See whether you have hit your data cap or limit as stipulated in your plan details.
+In case you do and your speed all at once becomes slow, it could be as a result of throttling.

 For example, despite the name, some of the Verizon’s unlimited plans do come with data limits.
 Once you use up that data, your speed may slow down.
 As indicated, only the “5G Get More” plan doesn’t get throttled.
-But, say, if you go over your data on the “5G Do More” plan, those on the ‘5G Play More’ plan get priority during network congestion.
+However, suppose that you exceed your data with the “5G Do More” plan.
+In that case, those subscribing to the ‘5G Play More’ plan will have priority during network overload.

 Verizon unlimited plan | Monthly price | High speed data allowance |